-The FRTIB will make every attempt to determine whether to grant or deny accommodations within twenty work days of the date the R/A Coordinator receives the request or as soon as practical under the circumstances.
-The twenty work day time period does not include the time period during which the FRTIB is awaiting receipt of medical information from the employee or an opinion from a medical expert of FRTIB's choosing.
-When the FRTIB is unable to meet the twenty work day time period, the requesting individual will be advised of the reason for the delay, including any extenuating circumstances that justify the delay, and an approximate date on which a decision or the provision of the accommodation will be made.
+The FRTIB will make every attempt to determine whether to grant or deny accommodations within twenty workdays of the date the R/A Coordinator receives the request or as soon as practical under the circumstances.
+The twenty workday time period does not include the time period during which the FRTIB is awaiting receipt of medical information from the employee or an opinion from a medical expert of FRTIB's choosing.
+When the FRTIB is unable to meet the twenty workday time period, the requesting individual will be advised of the reason for the delay, including any extenuating circumstances that justify the delay, and an approximate date on which a decision or the provision of the accommodation will be made.
+The R/A Coordinator may also consider whether an interim accommodation may be appropriate when a decision is not able to be made within the twenty-workday timeframe.
 Requests for reasonable accommodation will be expedited in instances such as when the accommodation is needed to enable an individual to apply for a job, or the accommodation is needed for a specific agency activity that will occur in a short span of time.
 When making a reasonable accommodation decision, the R/A Coordinator should consider the following factors: